markkerry/markkerry-hugo/content/posts/2022/11/deploy-aspcore-app-to-aks/index.md

 ENTRYPOINT ["dotnet", "ASP-Docker-App.dll"]
 ```

 There is nothing to change here.
 This will be used to build the container image before it is pushed to the container registry.
-Now browse to Index.cshtml.
+Now browse to Pages > Index.cshtml.

 ![projectLayout](media/projectLayout.png)